jfelic/JustPick/README.md

 - `VoteButton`: Customizable like/dislike buttons

 ## Setup
+### Please contact me regarding setup if you have questions
 1. Clone the repository
 2. Add your TMDB API credentials to `info.plist`:
    - `TMDB_API_KEY`